andrewufrank/dainoSite/Blog/index.md

 ---
 title: Primary index for Blog
 abstract:  |
     The web pages test specific aspects of web page construction, for example

     - references,
     - images.

-    The directory for experiments.
+    The blog directory collects files to test most features of `daino`.

 # author: AOS
 date: Jan.
 4, 2019